Your Covid Dividend

 What is the optimal monetary policy?

 I’m glad you asked.
-It may have occurred to you that the Fed isn’t really that good at managing expectations.
-While printing money is a good way to stimulate the economy, there is a better way to do it.
+The Fed isn’t very good at managing expectations.
+While printing money has the effect of stimulating the economy, the message is even more important.
 I’ve made a short ten-minute video to break down and explain the concepts of nominal GDP level targeting:

 If this interests you, please see the resources at my Digital Money Book.